signal18/docs.signal18.io/02.installation/01.setup-instructions/02.setup-opensvc/02.agents/docs.md

 Install the agents on the nodes of your provisioning cluster.

-A minimum set of packages are advice for file system support, virtualization of micro services and network debugging purpose.
+A minimal set of tools are advices for better file system support, virtualization of micro services and network debugging purpose.

 [Download](https://repo.opensvc.com/)